MikeHopley/ftl-ships-strategy/index.md

 If your Lanius get low on health, try to kill them off.
 They can "dance" while nearly-dead enemy crew kill them; just be careful not to stay in one place too long, or you'll drain the room of oxygen.
 And of course, you can blow them up on automated ships.

+This is the only boarding ship that starts with a level 1 clone bay.
+In the mid-game, consider upgrading the clone bay to level 2; as well as providing some safety, it helps your Lanius stay healthy.

 Emergency Respirators have little use, but do help you vent more aggressively.
 Venting below 50% oxygen is easy on this ship, and increases the chance enemies will target O2 instead of something that matters.
 With two Lanius and a clone bay, you're pretty safe doing this.

 [Defence drones work well on this ship](https://i.imgur.com/orY9chJ.jpg), as all rooms are well outside the blind spot.
 But you only have one system slot, so probably buy hacking instead.